Eightscer/wavtone/README.md

 ### Purpose ###

 This is a simple program meant as an exercise of understanding file formats, file operations, and version control.
 At the moment, it is not intended to serve any serious purpose or application.

+### Current Issues ###

+- Output WAV file is unrecognizable to some applications (e.g. Audacity, which will view it as a blank WAV file)
+- All but sine waveforms are inaccurate in that the output tone will be at a slightly lower frequency than specified from the user